arickert/thedigradio/_posts/2023-04-23-teach-the-children-well-w-jennifer-berkshire-jack-schneider.md

 layout: post
 ---

 Featuring Jennifer Berkshire and Jack Schneider on the politics of public education.
-The authors of *A Wolf at the Schoolhouse Door: The Dismantling of Education and the Future of School* and co-hosts of the education policy podcast *Have You Heard* discuss everything from charters and vouchers to teacher social movement unionism and the right-wing cultural wars against “woke” educators.
+The authors of *A Wolf at the Schoolhouse Door: The Dismantling of Education and the Future of School* and co-hosts of the education policy podcast *Have You Heard* discuss everything from charters and vouchers to teacher social movement unionism and the right-wing-politics cultural wars against “woke” educators.

 Support The Dig at [Patreon.com/TheDig](http://patreon.com/TheDig)